 Selecting agricultural irrigation pumps is a huge task because of their long-term use and costs.
 For instance, poor performance may have a direct effect to crop production.
 This could translate to thousands of dollars of lost income and productivity.
 In addition, the wrong choice of farm irrigation pump could even damage your irrigation system.

 1. Know the flow rate and pressure requirements

 A single stage or other pump with an inappropriate or wrong flow rate and pressure requirements could lead to pump damage and expensive repairs.
 Rapid creation and destruction of small bubbles may occur.
 Some of these small bubbles may explode and damage the internal of the pump.

-Whether you choose a centrifugal pump or a turbine pump, the pump duty (flow rate and pressure requirements) should still be the priority.
-Often the pump duty is shown through performance charts.
+Whether you choose a centrifugal water pump or a turbine water pump, the pump duty (flow rate and pressure requirements) are still the priority.
+Often, correct pump selection is completed by review of performance charts.
 These display the different pressure levels the pump creates at various flows.

 There’s an inverse relationship between the pressure level and flow rate.
 As the pressure increases, the flow rate decreases.
 This information is very useful if your farm requires large volumes of water at low pressure.
 You can then choose the pump with the appropriate pump duty.